-In 2019, Chicago Pacific Founders, a P3 Equityholder, made an equity investment in Atrio Holding Company, LLC ("Atrio Holdings").
+In 2019, Chicago Pacific Founders, a P3 Equityholder,made an equity investment in Atrio Holding Company, LLC ("Atrio Holdings").
 Atrio Health Plans, Inc. ("Atrio") is a wholly owned subsidiary of Atrio Holdings.
 Two members of P3's board of directors, Mary Tolan and Lawrence B. Leisure, serve as Managing Partners of Chicago Pacific Founders, and one member of P3's board of directors, Greg Kazarian, serves as an Operating Partner of Chicago Pacific Founders.
 Beginning in 2020, P3 entered into a Full-Risk capitation agreement with Atrio pursuant to which P3 is delegated to perform services on behalf of Atrio's members assigned to P3, including provider network credentialing, patient authorizations and medical management (care management, quality management and utilization management).
-In 2021, P3 earned capitation revenue from Atrio assigned members of \$154.4 million and management fees of \$2.2 million; and paid claims of \$160.9 million for Atrio assigned members.
-In 2020, P3 earned capitation revenue from Atrio assigned members of \$146.5 million and management fees of \$2.2 million; and paid claims of \$148.9 million for Atrio assigned members.
+In 2021, P3 earned capitation revenue from Atrio assigned members of \$154.4 million and management fees of \$2.2 million; and paid claims of \$160.9 million for Atrio assigned members of \$148.5 million for Atrio assigned members.